Dsavvi180/TopStepX-PropFirm-API/TradingView-TopStep-Bridge/README.md

 The bridge broadcasts trade execution across multiple TopStep accounts simultaneously, and is designed to extend easily to other prop-firm APIs.
 Session management runs continuously in the background, with API keys revalidated at regular intervals to ensure uninterrupted access to the TopStep API.

+This bridging server runs on a home-made Raspberry Pi server.